afrdiaz/afrdiaz.github.io/_posts/2014-07-24-example-content.md

 mongo.get.databases(mongo)
 # CHOOSE THE COLLECTION
 colle <- "db_trends.trends_twitter"
-# COUNT DOCUMENTS OF THE COLLECTION
+# COUNT DOCUMENTS IN THE COLLECTION
 mongo.count(mongo,colle)

-# A. SELECT ALL THE DOCUMENTS ON THE COLLECTION
+# A. SELECT ALL THE DOCUMENTS IN THE COLLECTION
 todo <- mongo.find.all(mongo,colle)

 # B. CREATE A BUFFER TO FILTER THE QUERY